 What is yard waste?
 Yard waste includes organic waste generated during regular household landscaping and gardening activities.
 Examples include: leaves, branches, twigs, shrubbery trimming, straw, pine needles, wood ash, and Christmas trees.
 Rocks, dirt, and gravel are not considered yard waste.

-Beginning January 1, 2015, residents who utilize yard waste collection services must use one of the following containers: reusable bin, paper yard waste bag or compostable plastic bag meeting ASTM D6400 standards.
+Effective January 1, 2015, yard waste set out for collection must be in one of the following containers: reusable bin, paper yard waste bag or compostable plastic bag meeting ASTM D6400 standards.

 So what is the best way to handle your yard waste?
 Louisville’s Waste Management District recommends citizens use the following methods for handling yard waste, in order of preference:

 Yard waste collection within the Urban Service District

 Yard waste is picked up separately from household garbage on a once a week, Monday thru Friday schedule.
 It is collected on the same day as your recycling, so sufficiently separate yard waste from your orange recycling bin.

 There is no limit on the number of bags or cans of yard waste that may be set out for collection.
 The same Holiday Collection Schedule applies as stated under Residential Garbage.
 Guidelines for collection of yard waste: